spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 ## Prerequisites

-Fr using this bridge, you would **need to authenticate by scanning a QR code with the Discord app on your phone**.
+For using this bridge, you would **need to authenticate by scanning a QR code with the Discord app on your phone**.

 You can delete the Discord app after the authentication process.